csound-flossmanual/csound-floss/book/10-e-csound-via-terminal.md

 that allows us to find out.

-Beginning from its own defaults the first place Csound looks for additional flag options is in the .csoundrc file in Csound\'s home directory, the next is in a .csoundrc file in the current working directory (if it exists), the next is in the \<CsOptions\> of the .csd and finally the Csound command itself.
+Beginning from its own defaults the first place Csound looks for additional flag options is in the .csoundrc file in Csound's home directory, the next is in a .csoundrc file in the current working directory (if it exists), the next is in the *\<CsOptions\>* of the .csd and finally the Csound command itself.
 Flags that are read later in this list will overwrite earlier ones.
-Where flags have been set within a front-end\'s options, these will normally overwrite any previous instructions for that flag as they form part of the Csound command.
+Where flags have been set within a front-end's options, these will normally overwrite any previous instructions for that flag as they form part of the Csound command.
 Often a front-end will incorporate a check-box for disabling its own inclusion of flag (without actually having to delete them from the